CastielWong/Laboratory/Splunk/README.md

 Set password in "standalone-*.yml", then run `docker-compose -f standalone-{mode}.yml up` to start up a container for Splunk.

 Access Splunk via "127.0.0.1:8000" in browser.
-User name is "admin", while password is the one you specify.
+Default user name is "admin", while password is the one you specify.

 For experiments, its suggested to create Splunk containers via "standalone-uf.yml" then add "demo_data.csv" as the source.

 ## Concept

+### Basic

 There are four phases for Splunk data pipeline:
 1. Input: any data souces (monitored, fowarded, etc)